The Asian Font Library in C-source code

-The Asian CJK font library contains national symbols and characters from several Asian countries:
+The Asian CJK font library contains national symbols and characters for Eastern Asian countries.

-Together with the European font library it covers most of the World.
+Together The Asian font library and the European font library covers most of the World.

 The grey-level anti-alias CJK characters has sizes from 24x24, 32x32, 40x40, 48x48, to 64x64: